-We are heading towards a single integrated world order, sometimes called the New World Order.
-Humanity is converging in three major ways, intellectually, economically and politically.
+We are heading towards closer integration of the world, sometimes called New World Order.
+Humanity is converging in three ways, intellectually, economically and politically.
 The spread of religions and ideologies made it possible to unify different peoples under the same set of ideas.
-Trade and money enabled the cooperation between strangers all over the globe.
-And the increased cooperation between nation states is paving the way for a closer integration of governments.1
+Trade and money enabled cooperation between strangers all over the globe.
+And the increased collaboration between nation-states is paving the way for a single world government.1

-The world is now run by a global elite of business people, politicians, bureaucrats, engineers, journalists, scientists, opinion makers, writers and artists.
+A global elite of business people, politicians, bureaucrats, engineers, journalists, scientists, opinion makers, writers and artists now runs the world.
 No matter where they live, whether it is New York, Buenos Aires, Shanghai, Dubai or Cape Town, these people increasingly have the same interests, the same viewpoints about the world, the same culture, and increasingly live similar lifestyles.
-The individuals in these elites have more in common with each other than with their fellow countrymen.1
+The individuals in these elites often have more in common with each other than with their fellow countrymen.1

 The rise of China and India